thanos-io/thanos/docs/proposals-accepted/202206-active-series-limiting-hashring.md

 The implementation would be as follows,

 * Implement configuration option for global series limit (which would be the same for each tenant initially) i.e `globalSeriesLimit`
-* Implement validation logic in Receive Router mode, which can recognize other Receive replicas and call the `api/v1/status/tsdb` endpoint for a tenant on each replica and merge the count of HEAD series i.e `currentSeries`
+* Implement validation logic in Receive Router mode, which can recognize other Receive replicas and call the `api/v1/status/tsdb` endpoint on each replica with `all_tenants=true` query parameter and merge the count of active series i.e `currentSeries` of a tenant
 * Implement an endpoint in Receive, `api/v1/getrefmap`, which when provided with a tenant id and a remote write request returns a map of SeriesRef and labelsets
 * We can then merge this with maps from other replicas, and get the number of series for which `SeriesRef == 0` for all replicas.
 This is the increase in the number of active series if the remote write request is ingested i.e `increaseOnRequest`.
 For example,